-This highlights an important issue: All fiscal authorities are becoming less and less concerned with fine distinctions between tax planning and avoidance and more and more concerned with the effect on the yield to the Exchequer.
+This highlights an important issue.
+All fiscal authorities are becoming less and less concerned with the fine distinctions between tax planning and avoidance and more and more concerned with the effect on the yield to the Exchequer.

-That said, inspectors need to have, in simple terms, a working concept of it in order to properly identify cases which can be worked under Code of Practice 8.
+That said, inspectors need to have, in simple terms, a working concept of it in order to properly identify cases which can be worked under the code.

 The starting point should be that one would normally expect taxpayers to pay tax on their income or profits.
-Although, in Ramsay v CIR (54TC101) Lord Wilberforce reaffirmed that taxpayers are entitled to arrange their affairs to effect reductions in their tax liabilities, it is reasonable to assume that where a commercial transaction is carried out in a particularly convoluted way, then avoidance is afoot and a COP 8 may be the result.
+Although in Ramsay v CIR (54TC101) Lord Wilberforce reaffirmed that taxpayers are entitled to arrange their affairs to effect reductions in their tax liabilities.
+It is reasonable to assume that where a commercial transaction is carried out in a particularly convoluted way, then avoidance is afoot and a COP 8 may be the result.

-Although tax planning and avoidance is legitimate and arrangements to avoid specific charging sections or to maximise tax allowances, reliefs or exemptions may be perfectly acceptable, it does not follow that this planning always works.
-An example of an unsuccessful attempt to gain an advantage is to be seen in the case of Magnavox Electronics Company Limited v Hall at 59TC610, where the taxpayer simply sought to ensure that a chargeable gain made on a sale to a replacement purchaser arose in the same accounting period as a gain on the sale under the original contract.
+Tax planning and avoidance are legitimate and arrangements to avoid specific charging is acceptable.
+Such as sections or to maximise tax allowances, reliefs or exemptions.
+However, it does not follow that this planning always works.
+An example of an unsuccessful attempt to gain an advantage is to be seen in the case of Magnavox Electronics Company Limited v Hall at 59TC610.
+The taxpayer sought to ensure that a chargeable gain was made in the same accounting period as a gain on sale on the original contract.

 In relation to a planning scheme, Tucker J approved the HMRC challenge (in the Roux case) saying;